-The Petroleum and Gas Inspectorate works with industry and the public to regulate and improve safety and health in relation to fuel gases under the Petroleum and Gas (Production and Safety) Act 2004.
+The Petroleum and Gas Inspectorate works with industry and the public to regulate and improve safety and health in relation to fuel gases under the Petroleum and Gas (Production and Safety) Act 2004 (the Act).
 This includes regulating hydrogen when used or intended to be used as a fuel gas.

-For any information on managing safety and health throughout the hydrogen life cycle or advice about proposed or current hydrogen projects please contact the Petroleum and Gas Inspectorate.
+For information on managing safety and health throughout the hydrogen life cycle or advice about proposed or current hydrogen projects, contact the Petroleum and Gas Inspectorate.

 Phone: (07) 3199 8027